Why is Duquesne's PA program on probation?

 How did this happen?

 As the first five-year, entry-level master's degree program in the nation, Duquesne University's Physician Assistant Studies Program admits students directly into the freshman year of the program.
 All students who successfully meet all retention requirements are permitted to continue on in the program.
 This system allows the best and the brightest students to ensure their admission into a PA education program.
 Each year, the program gets approximately 800 applications because of its high academic quality and successful program outcomes.
 Historically, we could anticipate the percentage of accepted applicants who would enroll in the program, as well as how many students who typically move from the pre-professional to the accredited phase of the program.
 The past several classes have exceeded those percentages, resulting in larger than expected classes.
-We also had affiliation agreements with three other universities wherein a prescribed number of qualified students were guaranteed transfer seats in Duquesne's program at the start of the accredited phase.
+We also had three other affiliation agreements with other university which now have been dissolved.
 Collectively, these circumstances have contributed to an enrollment in the accredited phase that exceeds our approved class size.

 What does this mean for me as a student?
 Can I still take the national certifying exam?

 The program is still accredited.
 Students who graduate from an accredited program are eligible to sit for the national certifying exam.
-Duquesne PA students' overall average board passing rate is 98.3%.
+For the past two years all Duquesne PA graduates have passed the Physician Assistant National Certifying Exam (PANCE) on their first attempt.
 More information about Board Exam results can be found here.

 What does this mean for me as an applicant?

 The program is still accredited.
-The accrediting body will confirm the accreditation status by September, 2018.
+The accrediting body will reconsider the accreditation status in 2020.
 The admissions requirements remain unchanged.